Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/15 Chapter 13 The Amber Temple.md

 #### X33a.
 Vault of Shalx

 The amber door to this room is sealed with an [[5.
 Mechanics/Spells/Arcane Lock.md\|arcane lock]] spell.
 The password to suppress the spell is "Shalx."
 A character can push open the doors with a successful DC 25 Strength check.
 The door (AC 15, 30 hit points) can also be smashed.
 If the door is reduced to 0 hit points, necrotic energy fills the 30-foot cube directly in front of it.
-A creature in the area takes `dice: 4d10|avg` (`4d10`) necrotic damage, turning to dust and bones if reduced to 0 hit points.
+A creature in the area takes `dice:4d10|text(22)` (`4d10`) necrotic damage, turning to dust and bones if reduced to 0 hit points.

 Adjust the following text if the creatures in this room have already been encountered and destroyed.